18 August 2015

 The Tate family have a long association with the Southern Cross area.
 Alfred Tate is famous in local annals because he took part in the Emancipation Run of 1896 from London to Brighton in his Daimler car, registration number AP 23.
 Unfortunately, he did not complete the trip because the car overturned at Handcross.

-In 1900 Alfred Tate opened his Southern Cross Laundry situated on the corner of Foredown Road and Old Shoreham Road.
+In 1900 Alfred Tate opened his Southern Cross Laundry situated on the corner of Foredown Drive and Old Shoreham Road.
 The enterprise lasted until the late 1940s.

 This part of Portslade became something of a Tate enclave.
 Alfred Tate built himself a house at 206 Old Shoreham Road, his brother-in-law lived next door at number 208 while one son lived at number 210.
 At the back of number 208 were stables for the horses that pulled the laundry delivery vans and there was an underground storage tank capable of holding 300 gallons of petrol.
 Later on Alfred’s son Albert lived with his family at 1 Benfield Way.